Get in Touch

 2. The jaws may not be at right angle to the main scale.

-3. Parallax may be there while taking readings.
+3. Parallax error might creep in while taking readings.

 Reference: